 Please take a look at each of these additional pages: (click icons)

-No, the consensus process outlined above and on the Consensus for Groups of 200+ page will be used to identify which decisions should be made by consensus and which decisions are better made by groups or individuals.
-These groups or individuals will be chosen by consensus based on objective qualifications for their role.
+No, the consensus process outlined on the consensus for large groups page and above will be used to identify which decisions should be made by consensus and which decisions are better made by groups or individuals.
+These groups or individuals will be consensus-chosen and based on objective qualifications for their role.

 Q: How will this process work with groups larger than your initial 50?
 How does everyone get an equal voice as the number of community members grows?

 Please see the Consensus for Groups of 200+ page for complete details on this.

 Q: What about disputes and other decision situations where dramatic emotions may become involved?

 This is one of the reasons why consensus training and screening are essential.
 Addressing situations like this is covered in the “Checks and Balances” section of the Large-scale Consensus page under “Consensus Governance Dispute Resolution Format”.
 Additional details on Conflict Resolution may be found here.

 Q: What happens when a decision needs to be made and it is clear just one or two people are determined to block the decision?